tmgthb/Autonomous-Agents/README.md

 [Identification and Optimization of Redundant Code Using Large Language Models](http://arxiv.org/abs/2505.04040v1)

-- LLM-agent: introduces a framework leveraging Large Language Models (Core engine) to analyze and optimize a Codebase (Input code), verified by Test Cases (Verification).
+- LLM-agent: introduces a framework leveraging LLMs (Core engine) to analyze and optimize a Codebase (Input code), verified by Test Cases (Verification).
 - The framework incorporates Static Analysis Tools (Evaluation) for metric evaluation and Developer Feedback (Validation/Insights) for understanding redundancy causes.
 - The LLM Agent (Orchestrator) manages the process, aiming to build a Catalog (Knowledge base) of redundant code patterns and reasons.